Generic Name: interferon alfa-2b (IN ter FEAR on AL fa 2b)

 severe stomach pain with bloody diarrhea;

-signs of a stroke--sudden numbness or weakness (especially on one side of the body), sudden severe headache, slurred speech, problems with balance;
+sudden numbness or weakness (especially on one side of the body), slurred speech, problems with balance;

 new or worsened autoimmune disorders--skin problems, joint pain or swelling, cold feeling or pale appearance in your fingers or toes;